mathpn/mathpn.github.io/_posts/2023-11-13-list-benchmark.md

 ## Lists in Elixir

 Elixir is a functional language that runs on the BEAM virtual machine, which comes from the Erlang world.
-As the [documentation](https://hexdocs.pm/elixir/1.12/List.html) says, lists are singly-linked lists.
+The _List_ module provides a singly-linked list implementation, which is explained in the [documentation](https://hexdocs.pm/elixir/1.12/List.html).
 In fact, the documentation explains very well the trade-offs of singly-linked lists and I recommend reading it.
 A singly-linked list can be represented as head and tail pairs, in which the head contain one value and point to the tail.
 If we follow the tail, we end up with another head pointing to a new tail.

 Let's write some simple functions to benchmark some common list operations.
 We'll use [Benchee](https://github.com/bencheeorg/benchee) to benchmark our functions.